The equilibrium points and stability of grid-connected synchronverters: Equilibrium points of the 4th order grid-connected synchronverter

 $\blacksquare$

 \begin{remark} From \rfb{eq:M_P_M_Q} several useful facts follow.
 First, taking the norms, we have that (for $i_f\in I_f$) i.e., the distance from $S_j(i_f)$ to $M$ is proportional to $i_f$.
 This implies that the level curves in the power plane for constant $i_f$ are circles, with centre $M$ and radius given by \rfb{eq:M_circle}.
 Second, \rfb{eq:M_P_M_Q} tells us that the vector $S_1(i_f)-M$ forms an angle of $\phi-\delta_1$ with the $P$ axis (see Fig.~\ref{fig:circle}, \ref{alternative}).
-Thus,
+Thus, Third, clearly $i_{f-}\leq i_f \leq i_{f+}$, for any $i_f\in I_f$.
+From \rfb{eq:M_circle}, $S_1(i_{f-})$ is the point on the circle from Theorem \ref{circle} that is the closest to $M$, while $S_1(i_{f+})$ is the point on the same circle that is the farthest from $M$.
+This implies that $S_1(i_{f-}),\m M,\m C$ and $S_1(i_{f+})$ are on a straight line $\Lscr$, as in Fig.~\ref{fig:circle}, \ref{alternative}.